-Next, to turn off the center marks on the radius and diameter dimensions, zoom out to view the entire Bracket Problem and select all the radius and diameter dimensions.
-Double click on the center mark label to change "Mark" and the entity will change to "Line;" double click on the label and the entity will change to "None" (Figure 11.07).
+Next, turn off the center marks on the radius and diameter dimensions by zooming out to view the entire Bracket Problem and selecting all the radius and diameter dimensions.
+In the Properties menu, change the center mark label from "Mark" to "None" (Figure 11.07).
 The red center marks now will disappear leaving just the green marks on the Center layer.

-When the CAD operator prints a drawing in black and white, one layer or one color overlapping the other may not be noticeable.
-Today, many offices utilize color Laser printers or use color monitors on the shop floor to view the drawing.
-Having dimension extension lines lying on the top of object lines can cause trouble in interpreting the print.
+When a CAD operator prints a drawing in black and white, one layer or one color overlapping the other may not be noticeable.
+Today many offices utilize color Laser printers or use color monitors on the shop floor to view drawings.
+Dimension extension lines lying on the top of object lines can cause trouble in interpreting the print.